fmartins-andre/dashboard-for-register/README.md

 - API_CORS_ORIGINS: Client address to be cors allowed
 - VITE_API_ADDRESS: Endpoint address the client will use to fetch data
 - MYSQL\*: All MySQL configurations

+**NOTES**:

+- The `VITE_API_ADDRESS` will be placed at build time, so, make sure the right values is set before build the docker image.
+I could'nt make vite recognize this variable through docker, so, the `.env` file is needed by `Dockerfile.app` file to make it work.

 ## Root folder scripts